 My Attachments

 While home I wandered through our apartment because I, like many of you, love my home.
+From the moment a baby is born, the interactions with their primary caregivers play a crucial role in developing secure attachment.
 I had been away for two months and was anxious to visit every room.
+Nonverbal cues, such as eye contact and facial expressions, are essential in fostering these early bonds.
 As I walked through our home, I noticed that I was attached to everything I laid my eyes on and all my attachments had a story.
+The first two years of a child’s life are particularly crucial for forming these emotional attachments.
 My grandmother’s and mother’s treasures.
 Gifts and cards from my children and grands, memories from my ultimate concierge and our travels.
 There are gifts my husband and I gave one another and even a place on our carpet where America tinkled; all these things have a story that I cherish.

 I know you are asking yourselves, “What if I cannot or do not know how to detach myself from unhealthy attachments?”